Pringley/masters-thesis/main.markdown

 ### Foreign Function Interface

-For languages with a common link to C, the Foreign Function Interface is a powerful tool for passing types across a bridge.
+For languages with a common link to C, the Foreign Function Interface (FFI) is a powerful tool for passing types across a bridge.

 RubyPython uses FFI to dynamically generate a bridge between the C implementation of Ruby and CPython.